 A team of writers from Veritas Press worked with professional journalists at God’s World News and WORLD Magazine to create Composition One: Invention and Persuasion.
-This one-year course can be used with students in junior high or high school, although it seems best for grades seven, eight, or nine.
+The publisher intends this one-year course for use with students in junior high or high school, although to me it seems best for grades seven through nine.

 In classical education, the five canons (or divisions) of rhetoric are invention, arrangement, elocution, memory, and delivery.
 The first three of these apply particularly to the writing process, with invention being the first.
 Since this course is labeled “Invention,” this implies the beginning of the study of rhetoric.
-“Persuasion,” the other part of this course’s title reflects the course’s intent to form writers who understand the purpose and power of communication.
-The course’s use of models of good writing, as well as an emphasis on critical thinking and analysis, also demonstrate classical influences.
+“Persuasion,” the other part of this course’s title, reflects the intent of the course to form writers who understand the purpose and power of communication.
+The course’s use of models of good writing, as well as an emphasis on critical thinking and analysis, also demonstrates classical influences.

 Building on classical methodology, the course’s authors use both past and present-day writing models that should be very interesting to students.
-In addition, the input of working journalists on some of the lesson material might explain why so much of the content seems very pertinent.
+In addition, the input of working journalists on some of the lesson material might explain why so much of the content seems very pertinent to real-life issues.
 Many assignments have students search for their own examples or models.
-This is why the You Teach Kit for this course includes a subscription to WORLD Magazine to use as source material for many assignments.
+This is why the You Teach Kit for this course includes a subscription to WORLD magazine to use as source material for many assignments.

-If you are at all familiar with WORLD Magazine or God’s World News, you are probably aware that both are published from a Christian worldview.
+If you are at all familiar with WORLD magazine or God’s World News, you are probably aware that both are published from a Christian worldview.
 That same worldview carries over into this composition course.
 The course assumes that its audience shares its worldview, although it isn’t doctrinaire in its approach.
-For example, in a lesson that discusses writing that addresses errors in thinking, it says that this should be done with kindness rather than to crush an opponent.
+For example, in a lesson about writing that challenges errors in thinking, it says that this should be done with kindness rather than to crush an opponent.
 It then lists four authors who “took up their pens to save others from error-filled thinking and saved lives as a result.”
 The four listed are Saint Paul, Martin Luther, William Wilberforce, and Dietrich Bonhoeffer (pp. 135-136).
 These writers are all well known primarily because their writing reflected a Christian worldview.

 The course is intensely practical and not at all formulaic.
 While it discusses the conventions of good writing, it stresses the fact that professional writers do not always follow the rules that students have learned.
 For example, on page 50 it says, “For most of the writing we will be doing, paragraphs should be around four to seven sentences.
 This is just a general guideline, not a rule.
 The only real rule for paragraph length is that a paragraph should be as long as it needs to be to get the job done.”